You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 If you’re traveling from Thimphu, you will take around one and a half hours to reach Relangthang, the base of Taktsang Goenpa.
 From Paro town, where the International Airport is located, a drive to Taktsang base is just 15-20 minutes.

 The famed Taktsang hike takes about 3 hours at a comfortable pace.
-Regular trekkers and gym enthusiasts can complete it in about 2 hours.
+It takes over two hours to finish for both gym-goers and casual hikers.
 The total walking distance is about 4 km one way, with a 700m elevation gain.
 However, if you’re a novice traveler, you will face difficulty climbing up through the stone-laden trek.
 There are horses ready for your journey up to the midway where a cafeteria is located.
 However, descending the mountain has to be done on foot, and renting a horse is not available.
 A one-way horse ride costs Nu 1000-1500 per horse with a horseman.

 Ensure you are there early in the morning when the trail opens.
 That way you can take your own sweet time with limited tourists around.
 The place can get crowded by mid-day, especially on the weekends.
 You will be back by afternoon within 3-4 hours.